future-rob/vibe-coding-rules/Typescript/README.md

 - ✅ **Prefer interfaces** - For object shapes that might be extended
 - ✅ **Use type aliases** - For unions, intersections, and computed types

+> ⚠️ **Important: Prefer Functional Paradigms Over Classes**
+>
+> Classes introduce hidden state, complex inheritance hierarchies, and unnecessary overhead.
+Modern TypeScript with functional patterns is cleaner, more testable, and easier to reason about.
+Use pure functions, closures, and composition instead.
+Only use classes when absolutely necessary (custom Error classes, framework requirements, or genuinely complex stateful objects).

 ### Type Safety Checklist

 Before submitting code, ensure:

 - [ ] No `any` types (use `unknown` and narrow)
+- [ ] No unnecessary classes (use functions and closures instead)
 - [ ] All exported functions have explicit return types
 - [ ] No suppressed lint errors (`@ts-ignore`, `eslint-disable`)
 - [ ] All variables use descriptive, non-abbreviated names